R/format.R

 Layer on which to bind format strings

-Named parameters containing calls to f_str
+Named parameters containing calls to

-to set the format strings
+to set the format strings- cap

 A named character vector containing an 'int' element for the cap on integer precision, and a 'dec' element for the cap on decimal precision.

-The layer environment with the format string binding added Returns the modified layer object.
+The layer environment with the format string binding added

 Format strings are one of the most powerful components of 'Tplyr'.
 Traditionally, converting numeric values into strings for presentation can consume a good deal of time.
 Values and decimals need to align between rows, rounding before trimming is sometimes forgotten - it can become a tedious mess that, in the grand scheme of things, is not an important part of the analysis being performed.
 'Tplyr' makes this process as simple as we can, while still allowing flexibility to the user.